 - Toilet, bathroom or kitchen facilities are shared with other tenant

 Further information can be found here.
 A licence is a separate regime to planning permission.
 Both planning permission and a licence is required for properties which meet the above criteria.
 Planning permission is required for HMOs with 3 or more tenants.

 Article 4 to Control Small HMOs

-Lancaster City Council has confirmed an Article 4 Direction to control the concentration of HMOs in Lancaster.
-The Article 4 Direction will come into force on 10th November 2021 and from that date onwards planning permission will be required to change the use of a dwellinghouse (Class C3) to a small HMO (Class C4) (3-6 occupants).
+The Article 4 Direction came into force on 10th November 2021.
+Planning permission is now required to change the use of a dwellinghouse (Class C3) to a small HMO (Class C4) (3-6 occupants).
 Larger HMOs and the conversion of other buildings to HMOs already require planning permission.
-More details here..
+More details here.

 Control of ‘To Let’ Signs

-The Secretary of State has approved Lancaster City Councils proposal for a Regulation 7: Direction Restricting Deemed Consent to control the display of ‘To Let’ Signs.
-Once the controls come into force the display of ‘To Let’ signs on residential properties will not be permitted without Advertisement Consent.
+The Secretary of State has approved Lancaster City Councils proposal for a Regulation 7: Direction Restricting Deemed Consent to control the display of ‘To Let’ Signs in Lancaster.
+The controls will come into force on 1 September 2021.
+This means that from 1 September 2021, ‘To Let’ signs cannot be displayed on residential properties in the wards of Bulk, Castle, John O’Gaunt, Marsh, Scotforth East and Scotforth West.
 More details here..

 More details here...

 Phone: 01524 582383